sidb5/Tokenized-Reserve-to-Treasuries/README.md

 # Local Settlement Demo

+Prototype implementation of a patent concept for reserve-backed securities conversion into Treasuries, linking tokenized gold settlement with brokerage execution rails to help broaden the market for U.S. government securities.
 Local EVM settlement prototype with a Next.js demo console.
 The app demonstrates a wallet funding flow, token purchase, merchant payment routing, redemption request, and a server-side Treasury execution package.

 This repository is for local demonstration only.
 It is not configured for production trading, custody, brokerage, securities issuance, or consumer payments.